 Visitors are the core of the Copernicus Science Centre.
 We are proud that you have put so much trust in us.
 It’s for you we are improving exhibitions, designing new exhibits and rearranging the Centre’s interior space.
-In spring 2018 we will invite you to the completely new east wing of the first floor.
+On 6 April 2018 we will invite you to the completely new east wing of the first floor.

 If you come to the Copernicus Science Centre from the end of December 2017 till spring 2018, you might be surprised by the fact that half of the exhibition space on the 1st floor is closed.
 It is so since we are working on improving exhibits, rearranging our exhibitions and raising the comfort of your visits.